-- Wait until the metadata file exists and contains a header and an index. - Read the header and index.
-The index must be saved for comparison with the next index read. - Configure the underlying VFD (Sec2 for now) and open the target HDF5 file. - Initialize the VFD SWMR related fields in the associated instance of H5F file t. - Allocate and initialize an instance of H5F_vfd_swmr_eot_queue_entry_t.
-In particular, it must: - O Set vfd swmr writer to FALSE. - O Set tick num to the current tick read from the metadata file. - Set end_of_tick to the current time plus the tick length. - Set vfd swmr file to point to the instance of H5F file t of the VFD SWMR file. - Insert the new instance of H5F_vfd_swmr_eot_queue_entry_t into the EOT queue.
-If it is at the head of the queue, copy its vfd_swrm_writer and end_of_tick fields into the global variables of the same name. - Create the log file if requested.
+- Read the header and index (using the above make believe data if the metadata file does not exist).
+The index must be saved for comparison with the next index read. - Configure the underlying VFD (Sec2 for now) and open the target HDF5 file. - Initialize the VFD SWMR related fields in the associated instance of H5F file t. - Allocate and initialize an instance of H5F\vfd\swmr\eot\queue\entry\t.
+In particular, it must: - O Set vfd\swmr\writer to FALSE. - Set tick\num to the current tick read from the metadata file. - O Set end of tick to the current time plus the tick length. - O Set vfd swmr file to point to the instance of H5F file t of the VFD SWMR file. - Insert the new instance of H5F\vfd\swmr\eot\queue\entry\t into the EOT queue.
+If it is at the head of the queue, copy its vfd\swrm\writer and end\of\tick fields into the global variables of the same name. - Create the log file if requested.
 If it already exists, it must be truncated.